-Spradlin's newest work, 'X', premiered at the Joyce Theater in New York City in September 2016.
-In the last decade she has premiered work at the Kitchen, the Chocolate Factory, Studio 65, Dance Theater Workshop and New York Live Arts, all in New York City, and has previously shown her work in San Francisco, at the America Dance Festival, in London at Chisenhale and at the ImPulsTanz Festival in Vienna.
+Spradlin premiered ‘X’ at the Joyce Theater in New York City in September 2016.
+She previously premiered work at the Kitchen, the Chocolate Factory, Danspace Project, Studio 65, Dance Theater Workshop and New York Live Arts, all in New York City, and has shown her work in San Francisco, at the America Dance Festival (the Ark), in London at Chisenhale and at Schauspielhaus in Vienna.
 Spradlin has taught workshops at ImpulsTanz, at the TanzImAugust Festival in Berlin, Winlab and Chisenhale in London, SOMA in Paris, Contredanse in Brussels, on the island of Tinos in Greece and at the American Dance Festival.

 For over twenty years, Spradlin was involved in running two different spaces in Lower Manhattan: SQUID Performance Space (1995-2005) and Studio 65 on West Broadway (1990-2011).
 Spradlin was a 2012-13 Artist-In-Residence with Movement Research and Brooklyn Arts Exchange and a 2014 Dance in Process artist with Gibney Dance Center.

 In 2015 Spradlin was named the first Director of a two-year MFA in Choreography & Visual Arts program at Wilson College in Chambersburg, PA.
-The low-residency program was designed to bring Visual Artists and Choreographers together, giving attention to how an understanding of the body and its actions are central to an understanding of contemporary art.
-The inaugural MFA faculty included artists Dean Moss, Diana Puntar, Marlon Barrios Solano and scholar/curator Joshua Lubin-Levy; the second year faculty included choreographer Yasuko Yokoshi, sculptor Joe Winter and video artist/director James Scruggs.
-Spradlin left the position as Director after the second summer intensive to refocus her work in New York City.
+The low-residency program was designed to bring Visual Artists and Choreographers together, giving attention to how an understanding of the body and its actions is central to an understanding of contemporary art.
+The inaugural MFA faculty included artists Dean Moss, Diana Puntar, Marlon Barrios Solano and scholar/curator Joshua Lubin-Levy; the second year faculty included choreographer Yasuko Yokoshi, sculptor Joe Winter, video artist/director James Scruggs and Lubin-Levy.
+Spradlin left the position as Director after the second summer intensive to refocus her creative work in New York City.